SunnyRo/PlayerModel/README.md

 ### it also give user different options to print the data that user've created.

-### This calculator have some input validation so please make sure you enter the right input.
+### This app have some input validation so please make sure you enter the right input.

 ## _New feature_